Getting an STD from Your Partners or Passing it to them

-If you feel you are at risk of STD or you think you’ve been exposed to it, go to a walk in sexual health clinic in London and have yourself checked.
-This helps you to be treated,so that there won’t be serious damages in the body if you test positive to STDs.
+If you feel you are at risk of STD or you think you’ve been exposed to it, go to a walk in STD Clinic in London and have yourself checked.
+This helps you to be treated so that there won’t be serious damages in the body if you test positive to STDs.

 What are the chances of getting STDs from oral sex?